 This cute town is a gateway to the castle and there are also cable cars in Tegelberg if you’re into skiing.

-TIPS TO MAKE YOUR TRIP TO NEUSCHWANSTEIN CASTLE (AKA THE DISNEY CASTLE IN GERMANY) A PERFECT ONE:
+TIPS TO MAKE YOUR TRIP TO THIS DREAMY CASTLE A PERFECT ONE:

 ♛ Pick a less busy time of the year: